How to visit Mijas Pueblo (Andalucia, Spain)

 Donkeys might be work animals but they shouldn’t carry more than one-third of their own weight (including saddle).
 According to the British Charity, The Donkey Sanctuary, 50kg (110lbs) is the maximum a large donkey can carry.
 I don’t know how much you weigh but I’m not big and I weigh over 50kg.
 For reference, my eleven-year-old is already over 50kg too so even many kids shouldn’t be riding donkeys.

 If you want a ride around Mijas Pueblo, take a tuk-tuk ride instead or a donkey taxi.
-I have to say that when I was in Mijas in July 2023 I saw zero people on donkeys and quite a few on tuk-tuks, which is great news.
+I have to say that when I was in Mijas I saw zero people on donkeys and quite a few on tuk-tuks, which is great news.

 Where to eat in Mijas

-With only one day in Mijas we felt spoiled for choice.
+In Mijas you, like I was, will be spoiled for choice when it comes to food.
 We opted for Blue Coffee Bike where we had a delicious selection of plates all freshly prepared.
 We then moved to Mayan Monkey for refreshing ice cream.

 Were I to spend more time in Mijas, I would choose Aroma Cafe and Secret Garden on Calle San Sebstián.
 This Argentine restaurant gets incredible reviews and the photos of the gardens look utterly divine.